Next.js Framework Guide

 Deploy Steps

-To get started, you can run the following command to create a new Next.js project and the follow the steps in their automatic setup guide:
+To get started, you can run the following command to create a new Next.js project and then follow the steps in their automatic setup guide:

 npx create-next-app@latest